smiths/capTemplate/docs/DevelopmentPlan/README.md

 # Development Plan

-The folders and files for this folder are as follows:
+The folders and files for this folder are as per named.

-Describe ...